 Family outings can quickly get expensive.
 Tickets to a sporting event, lunch at a restaurant, and a day at Six Flags are popular but pricey options.
 And those are all local forms of entertainment.
 What about vacations?
 Those are even more expensive.
 See if you can prolong your vacation until your vacation budget is fully funded with these fun low-cost options.
 Here are some activities to occupy your time while you wait.

-Spring Activities – Get your bikes out of the garage and go on a family ride.
+Get your bikes out of the garage and go on a family ride.
 The St. Louis area has so many parks and trails, like the Katy Trail, that can provide hours of adventure.
 Since you’re cleaning out your garage anyway, have a garage sale!
 Encourage your kids to find a couple items a week that they want to contribute to the stash of things to go.
 Let them keep the money they earn from selling their belongings to spend at another garage sale for the next source of budget friendly fun.

-Summer Activities – While outdoor chores in the summer aren’t fun all the time, they can be more enticing when you make money while doing so.
+While outdoor chores in the summer aren’t fun all the time, they can be more enticing when you make money while doing so.
 Teach your kids how to do basic yard work or how to walk dogs.
 Promote your children’s new business around the neighborhood as a way to earn a little cash out in the sun.
 Make a visit to the St. Louis Zoo to see animals from around the world.
-Indoor attractions at the zoo provide an escape from summer the heat too.
+Indoor attractions at the zoo provide an escape from the summer heat too.

-Fall Activities – Visit a pumpkin patch for hours of corn mazes, pumpkin picking, and more.
+Visit a pumpkin patch for hours of corn mazes, pumpkin picking, and more.
 There are several in the area including Theis Farm & Market and Brookdale Farms.
 You can bring your pumpkins home and create jack-o’-lanterns with a few simple tools.
 When you visit Eckert’s in the fall, you can pick your own apples and berries when they are in season.
 Take your fruit home to bake a tasty pie or homemade preserves.

-Winter Activities – In St. Louis, we get snow a few times during the winter.
+In St. Louis, we get snow a few times during the winter.
 If your kids want to be outside, take them sledding down Art Hill.
 If they prefer to stay indoors, visit the History Museum or the Art Museum.
 While you’re there, create a scavenger hunt of displays for your kids to find.
 If your home has a fireplace, have an indoor smores night.
 You only need a few simple ingredients to make such delicious snacks.

 Having Tough Money Talks